ishswar/katacoda-scenarios/miscellaneous/gRPC-with-maven/step4.md

 ## Runt the code

-In this step we will start gRPC server that will be listening on TCP port 8980; in other terminal we will start gRPC Client that will send request on port 50051 to server and server should respond back with 'Hello'
+In this step we will start gRPC server that will be listening on TCP port 50051; in other terminal we will start gRPC Client that will send request on port 50051 to server and server should respond back with information about features on their route, create a summary of their route, and exchange route information such as traffic updates with the server and other clients.

 ### Run Server

+To run gRPC server run below command

 `java -jar target/RouteGuideServer.jar`{{execute}}